+1. What are the usual forms of leases?
 Leases are subject to various statutory provisions and administrative regulations.
 The three most important lease regimes are housing, retail space and other business space, including office space, (hereinafter referred to as office space).
 To determine which lease regime is applicable, consideration is given to the agreed use of the property and its designated use according to the layout of the premises at the time of entering into the lease.
 For all three types of leases, the Dutch Real Estate Council provides a standard contract (Raad voor Onroerende Zaken (ROZ)), which also includes a set of general conditions that form an integral part of the contract.
 An ROZ contract contains certain approved deviations from mandatory law and is generally landlord friendly.
+2. Are lease provisions regulated or freely negotiable?
 Lease provisions are subject to relatively strict regulation in the Netherlands.
 With respect to office space, a limited semi-mandatory system applies, which allows parties - to a great extent - to freely negotiate the rent and other terms of their agreement based on prevailing market conditions.
 The rental price is often based on a price index figure (generally, the Consumer Price Index (CPI) as published by the Statistics Netherlands (Centraal Bureau voor de Statistiek (CBS)).
 Upon termination of a lease, the tenant is granted two months' protection from eviction by operation of law and the courts can grant protection from eviction to a tenant for a maximum of three years.
 For retail space, a more regulated and semi-mandatory system applies.
 Unless authorized by the court, parties may not contractually deviate from statutory law in a lease agreement to the detriment of the tenant.
 For example, there are protections that prevent tenants from being evicted and from being subject to mandatory renewals of the term.
 The system also allows the court to control the rental price.
 Leases for retail space have a statutory five-year term (unless special circumstances apply) with an option allowing the tenant to renew the contract for another five years.
 After five years, the landlord is permitted to terminate the lease agreement on exceptional legal grounds.
-These retail lease provisions aim to protect the tenant's business interests.
+These retail lease provisions aim to protect the tenant's business interests. tenant.

-Housing leases are even more regulated under Dutch law.
-There is a considerable amount of mandatory law that protects the tenant.
 The most significant of these protections are the rules which relate to the termination of the lease and the rental price.
+3. Is there a maximum term for leases?
+Can these be extended?
 There is no maximum term for leases.
+4. What are the usual lease terms?
 The extent to which the lease term of lease agreements is regulated by statutory law depends on the lease regime of relevant lease.
 The leases of a retail space and housing are subject to a statutory minimum lease period that tenant and landlord must adhere to.
 In contrast, based on the freedom of contract of parties no statutory minimum lease period applies to the lease of an office space.

+Netherlands